qamarelsafadi/JetpackComposeTracker/README.md

-# Recomposition Tracker for Jetpack Compose
+# Recomposition Tracker for Compose Multiplatform

-A simple tool to track UI recompositions in real-time for Jetpack Compose.
+A simple tool to track UI recompositions in real-time for Compose Multiplatform.
 This project allows you to visualize and measure how often your components are recomposed, helping you optimize your UI and understand performance bottlenecks.

 Inspired by [React Scanner](https://t.co/jyqyMp9SZ4), this tool shows which composables are being recomposed and how often, with a live count and visual feedback.